"Nov. 6, 2012 -- Exercise helps put people with Parkinson's disease on a path to better health, a new study shows.

 Because of the risk of potentially fatal, acute fulminant liver failure, TASMAR (tolcapone) should ordinarily be used in patients with Parkinson's disease on l-dopa/carbidopa who are experiencing symptom fluctuations and are not responding satisfactorily to or are not appropriate candidates for other adjunctive therapies (see INDICATIONS and DOSAGE AND ADMINISTRATION sections).

-BECAUSE OF THE RISK OF LIVER INJURY AND BECAUSE TASMAR (tolcapone) WHEN IT IS EFFECTIVE PROVIDES AN OBSERVABLE SYMPTOMATIC BENEFIT, THE PATIENT WHO FAILS TO SHOW SUBSTANTIAL CLINICAL BENEFIT WITHIN 3 WEEKS OF INITIATION OF TREATMENT, SHOULD BE WITHDRAWN FROM TASMAR (tolcapone) .
+BECAUSE OF THE RISK OF LIVER INJURY AND BECAUSE TASMAR WHEN IT IS EFFECTIVE PROVIDES AN OBSERVABLE SYMPTOMATIC BENEFIT, THE PATIENT WHO FAILS TO SHOW SUBSTANTIAL CLINICAL BENEFIT WITHIN 3 WEEKS OF INITIATION OF TREATMENT, SHOULD BE WITHDRAWN FROM TASMAR.

-Patients who develop evidence of hepatocellular injury while on TASMAR (tolcapone) and are withdrawn from the drug for any reason may be at increased risk for liver injury if TASMAR (tolcapone) is reintroduced.
-Accordingly, such patients should not ordinarily be considered for retreatment.
+Patients who develop evidence of hepatocellular injury while on TASMAR and are withdrawn from the drug for any reason may be at increased risk for liver injury if TASMAR is reintroduced.
+These patients should not ordinarily be considered for retreatment with TASMAR.

-Treatment with TASMAR (tolcapone) should always be initiated at a dose of 100 mg tid, always as an adjunct to levodopa/carbidopa therapy.
-The recommended daily dose of TASMAR (tolcapone) is also 100 mg tid.
+Only prescribe TASMAR for patients taking concomitant carbidopa levodopa therapy.
+The initial dose of TASMAR is always 100 mg three times per day.
+The recommended daily dose of TASMAR is also 100 mg tid.
 In clinical trials, elevations in ALT occurred more frequently at the dose of 200 mg tid.
 While it is unknown whether the risk of acute fulminant liver failure is increased at the 200-mg dose, it would be prudent to use 200 mg only if the anticipated incremental clinical benefit is justified (see BOXED WARNING, WARNINGS, PRECAUTIONS: Laboratory Tests).
-If a patient fails to show the expected incremental benefit on the 200-mg dose after a total of 3 weeks of treatment (regardless of dose), TASMAR (tolcapone) should be discontinued.
+If a patient fails to show the expected incremental benefit on the 200-mg dose after a total of 3 weeks of treatment (regardless of dose), TASMAR should be discontinued.